Judiciary

 - Protecting the Rights of Students.

-- Upheld and interpret the laws of Student Government.
+- Upholding and interpreting the laws of Student Government.

 Supreme Court Hearings